VerifyVault/VerifyVault/FAQ.md

 ### How can I contribute?
 Head over to the [Contributing Guide](https://github.com/VerifyVault/VerifyVault/blob/main/CONTRIBUTE.md).

+### Is VerifyVault open source?
+Yes, VerifyVault is open source.

 ### Is VerifyVault available for Android/iOS?
 No, VerifyVault is only avaiable for WIndows and Linux.

 ### Will VerifyVault be available for MacOS?
 Yes, the plan is to release VerifyVault for MacOS eventually.

+### How does VerifyVault handle software updates?
+VerifyVault is currently in Beta, to get the latest update be sure to follow VerifyVault's official pages.

 ### Does VerifyVault need internet access?
 No, VerifyVault is completely offline.

+### Can I access VerifyVault through multiple devices?
+Yes, but you will need to manually import the accounts on each device.
+VerifyVault is offline.

+### Can I customize VerifyVault?
+No.

+### Does VerifyVault support HOTP?
+No, but this will be added in the near future.

 ### Are there any encryption features?
 Not yet, VerifyVault is still in Beta and more features are due to be added.